Shaba9/journals/journals.md

 # Journal 18: 11/28/2018

 My motivation for learning is seeing growth in not only myself but in the environment that is being affected around me as well.

+# Journal 19: 11/30/2018

+The pair lab we are working on this week is quite dense in its requirements.
+We got pretty far, though.
+What I enjoyed the most about it was getting to know my partner and building a more meaningful relationship, which is pretty much the why behind my learning process.